-FIG. 1 illustrates a first embodiment of the computer In an embodiment, the viewer is credited with an item of 65 implemented method for confirming that a viewer viewed multimedia content on a client device 301.
+FIG. 1 illustrates a first embodiment of a computer implemented method for confirming that a viewer viewed multimedia content on a client device 301.
 As used herein, the term "multimedia content" refers to different combined and individual formats of content, such as, text, audio, video, audiovisual, still images, animations, and rich content formats.
-The computer implemented method and system disclosed herein is used for promoting the viewing of multimedia content, for example, an advertisement clip of a product 5 by providing an incentive to the viewer to view the multimedia content.
+The computer implemented method and system disclosed herein is used for promoting the viewing of multimedia content, for example, an advertisement clip of a product by providing an incentive to the viewer to view the multimedia content.
 The method and system can be used, in general, for confirming that the viewer has viewed the multimedia content that is commercial, educational, and entertaining in nature.

 In the computer implemented method disclosed herein, viewing of the multimedia content is confirmed using a challenge-response mechanism.
-The challenge-response is incorporated within the multimedia content available for consumption by the viewer on a client device 301 capable of 15 connecting to a network 303 and capable of rendering multimedia content formats.
+The challenge-response is incorporated within the multimedia content available for consumption by the viewer on a client device 301 capable of 30 connecting to a network 303 and capable of rendering multimedia content formats.

 The client device 301 possessed by the viewer is capable of establishing a client-server relationship with a server 302 via a network 303 as illustrated in FIG. 3.
-The client device 301 20 may also download a client software module, for example, a view confirmation module 301b over the network 303 for making service requests to the server 302, while the server 302 addresses the service requests.
+The client device 301 35 may also download a client software module, for example, a view confirmation module 301b over the network 303 for making service requests to the server 302, while the server 302 addresses the service requests.
 The network 303 is, for example, a cellular network, the internet, a local area network, or any other network established using available networking protocols.